 What is psoas syndrome?

-Psoas syndrome is an uncommon and therefore often misdiagnosed condition that can present as refractory lower back pain accompanied by other symptoms.
-The condition occurs when the psoas muscle, the long muscle (up to 16 inches), is injured.
+Psoas syndrome is an uncommon, and often misdiagnosed, condition that can appear as refractory lower back pain (pain that stays even after treatment) accompanied by other symptoms.
+The condition occurs when the psoas muscle—the long muscle (up to 16 inches) in your back—is injured.
 The psoas muscle is located in the lower lumbar region of the spine and extends through the pelvis to the femur.
-The psoas muscle’s job is to flex the hip joint and lift the upper leg towards the body, as in walking.
+This muscle works by flexing the hip joint and lifting the upper leg towards the body.
+A common example of the movement created from this muscle is walking.

 Who gets psoas syndrome?

-Anyone can get psoas syndrome, but athletes, runners, and those engaged in plyometric jumping exercises are at higher risk for the condition, due to the nature of their activities.
+Anyone can get psoas syndrome, but athletes, runners, and those engaged in plyometric jumping exercises (short-term, high-energy exercises like jumping rope) are at higher risk for the condition, due to the nature of their activities.

 What causes psoas syndrome?